honeytrap/honeytrap-docs/docs/home/contribute/page-templates.md

 <p>A tutorial page shows how to accomplish a goal that is larger than a single
 task.
 Typically a tutorial page has several sections, each of which has a sequence of steps.
-For example, a tutorial might provide a walkthrough of a code sample that illustrates a certain feature of Honeytrap.
+For example, a tutorial might provide a walkthrough of a code sample that illustrates a certain feature of HoneyTrap.
 Tutorials can include surface-level explanations, but should link to related concept topics for deep explanations.